-Title: Add item to cart

-Description: As a shopper, I want to add an item to my cart, so that I can include the item in my order.
+Title.
+Add item to cart Title.
+Add Description: As a shopper, I want to add an item to my cart, so that I can include the item in my order.
+Description appear on the button the user's th at make one lower quality than the other.